exasol/pyexasol/doc/user_guide/exploring_features/import_and_export/index.rst

 .. warning::

-    The :ref:`variants` used to import data to and export data from an Exasol database are built on top of a common callback pattern.
-In this shared interface, three Python threads are interacting:
+   The :ref:`variants` for importing and exporting data in Exasol are built on a shared callback pattern involving three concurrent Python threads:

+    #.
+Main Thread: The caller of ``import_*`` or ``export_*``, which processes data from that pipe.
-    * Thread 1 is consuming the http[s] stream sent by the database and is writing it to a pipe.
+    #.
+HTTP Thread: Consumes the HTTP[S] stream from the database and writes it to a pipe.
-    * Thread 2 (the main thread, the caller of the ``import_*`` or ``export_*``) is processing the data from the pipe.
-    * Thread 3 is running the EXPORT statement against the DB.
+    #.
+SQL Thread: Executes the actual SQL ``IMPORT`` or ``EXPORT`` statement against the DB.

-   Usually, an exception in one thread is likely to cause other exceptions in other threads.

-   :octicon:`alert` **Thus, depending on the exact timing, a user might see different error messages.**
-   This also gets more complicated depending on which binary packages are involved, as these also use threads to some extent.
+    **Error Handling**
+    Because these threads are interdependent, a failure in one typically triggers secondary exceptions in the others.
+Since PyExasol version 2.1.0, the library monitors all three sources for exceptions.
+Any caught exceptions are bundled into a custom exception (:class:`pyexasol.exceptions.ExaImportError` or
+    :class:`pyexasol.exceptions.ExaExportError`), which also displays the tracebacks.

+    :octicon:`alert`
+    **Variable Error Messages**: Depending on the exact timing of the failure and the specific binary packages in use (which may introduce their own internal threading), the reported error messages may vary between executions of the same failing task.
+    For instance, an error in the callback function may or may not propagate to the SQL thread when the exception was caught.
+Thus, between runs, you might catch between 1 to 2 sub-exceptions.

 .. _variants: